CrypVestAi/nova-privacy-policy/README.md

 - Automated Information: We automatically collect certain information when you visit our website or use our services, including IP addresses, browser types, and interaction data.

+Sharing Data with Third-Party Tools and AI Models:

+- Description of Data Sharing: When using Nova, certain information may be shared with third-party tools or AI models to enhance functionality and service offerings.
+This includes but is not limited to, AI-driven task automation, data analysis, and optimization of user experience.
+- Types of Data Shared: The shared data includes interaction data, task-related information, and any relevant content from your linked Google account that is necessary for service operation.
+- Third-Party Tools and AI Models: We partner with reputable third-party service providers and utilize advanced AI models to process data securely and efficiently.
+These partnerships are governed by strict data privacy agreements.

+User Consent:
+- Explicit Consent for Data Sharing: Upon signing up or during the usage of Nova, you will be prompted to provide explicit consent for the sharing of specific data with third-party tools and AI models.
+- Consent Management: You can manage your consent choices at any time through your account settings, including opting out.

 Use of Information